 and optimise your work and the impact you aim to make in this world.
 Your workplace can be designed to do exactly that.
 The problem is that not many architects know how to create a workplace that can foster the interactions needed for it.
 So when hiring an architect for your workplace, look for an architect that has a vision and experience around workplace interactions.

-Mistake #3: Choosing an architect who does not leave when construction is completed.
+Mistake #3: Choosing architects who leave when the project is completed.

-The third fatal mistake clients usually make when selecting an architect is that they select an architect who will end their involvement right at the end of implementation, including construction, installation and delivery of all items are completed.
+The third fatal mistake clients usually make when hiring an architect for their workplace is that they select an architect who will end their involvement right at the end of implementation, including construction, installation and delivery of all items are completed.
 Again, this is a very understandable mistake since no architects – as far as we know – offer what I call an adapting phase.
-What I would recommend is that you select an architect that is accustomed to staying beyond the end of construction in order to on the one hand, help your employees settle in the new workplace and on the other hand to learn from their behaviour in order to improve the workplace when and where needed, and refine and fine-tune the details that make all the difference.
+What I would recommend is that you select an architect that is ccustomed to staying beyond the end of construction in order to, on the one hand help your employees settle in the new workplace and on the other hand to learn from their behaviour in order to improve the workplace when and where needed, and refine and finetune the details that make all the difference.

 Are you interested in knowing more about what you can expect from your architect?
 Are you curious about what an architecture vision can be and how it can help you and your company innovate and succeed?
 Download here the book Architecting Interaction: How to Innovate Through Interactions and get to know the vision and process of AKKA Architects, and most importantly, how it can help you.